sukanyasravasti/azure-self-healing-infra/README.md

 - Technology Stack Used and Steps:

-1. I use a Service Principal (SPN) to authenticate to my Azure account from GitHub Actions.
+1. I use a Service Principal (SPN) to authenticate to my Azure account from GitHub Actions which starts the automation.
-Using Bicep templates (setup_monitoring.bicep and alert_rule_security.bicep), I configure monitoring on an existing VM to collect logs and set up alert rules automatically.
+2. Using Bicep templates, I configure monitoring on an existing VM to collect logs and set up alert rules automatically.
 Logs are collected into a Log Analytics workspace.
 KQL queries are used to detect simulated security threats.

-2. When an alert fires, an Azure Automation Runbook executes, running PowerShell scripts (AnalyzeSecurityIncident.ps1 and SelfHealingRemediation.ps1) to perform AI-driven incident analysis and automatically remediate the threat by restarting the VM
+3. When an alert fires, an Azure Automation Runbook executes, running PowerShell scripts to perform AI-driven incident analysis and automatically remediate the threat by restarting the VM.

 - Simplified Logic Diagram: